opea-project/docs/getting-started/README.md

 2. Select an existing "Resource group" from the drop down or click "Create" for a new Resource group and give it a name.
 If you have issues refer to [cannot create resource groups](https://learn.microsoft.com/en-us/answers/questions/1520133/cannot-create-resource-groups).

-3. Provide a name to the VM and select the base OS as Ubuntu 24.04 LTS
+3. Provide a name to the VM and select the base OS as `Ubuntu 24.04 LTS`

 4. Select x64 in VM architecture.

 5. Select an Instance type that is based on Intel hardware.

->**Note**: We recommend selecting a Standard_D16ds_v5 instance or larger with an Intel(R) 3rd/4th  Gen Xeon(C) Scalable Processor.
+>**Note**: We recommend selecting a `Standard_D16ds_v5` instance or larger with an Intel(R) 3rd/4th  Gen Xeon(C) Scalable Processor.
 You can find this family of instances in the (US) West US Region.
 Visit for more information [virtual machines on Azure](https://azure.microsoft.com/en-us/partners/directory/intel-corporation).

 6. Select Password as Authentication type and create username and password for your instance.

 7. Choose the Allow selected ports in Inbound port rule section and select HTTP.

-8. Click Next: Disk button and select OS disk size as 128GiB.
+8. Click "Next: Disk" button and select OS disk size as 128GiB.

-9. Click on Review + Create to launch the VM.
+9. Click on "Review + Create" to launch the VM.

 10. Click Go to resource -> Connect -> Connect -> SSH using Azure CLI.
 Accept the terms and then select "Configure + connect"